What is root canal treatment?

 Root Canal Therapy removes dead and infected material from the canals that run along the roots of the teeth.
 This treatment is used to stop the pain of toothache and dental abscesses.

-Dr Cohen works using high powered magnification to ensure the best results.
+Dr Khan works using high powered magnification to ensure the best results.

 This treatment enables you to keep teeth that might otherwise be lost.

 Endodontists are dentists who have had at least three years of advanced specialty training in root canal therapy techniques, and are registered on the specialty lists of the General Dental Council.

 Because they limit their practices to endodontics, they treat difficult root canal problems every day.
 They are able to use their specialist training and experience in treating difficult cases, such as teeth with narrow or blocked canals, or unusual anatomy.

 We use state of the art technology, such as operating microscopes, ultrasonics and digital x-rays in order to carry out all our specialist services.

 What is Endodontic Therapy?